 Silver and gold are naturally subject to tarnish over time.
 Tarnishing occurs when a metal is exposed to oxygen and sulphur in the air, causing it to discolour.
 It is unavoidable, but it can be removed easily with cleaning.

-For matt and satin finishes wash in warm mild soapy water using a soft sponge or toothbrush.
+• For matte and satin finishes, wash in warm mild soapy water using a soft sponge or toothbrush.

 If the metal does look tarnished or starts to turn black, specialist cleaning products will help get the jewellery looking like new.
 These specialist cleaning products are available at both Steenson stores.
 Follow the cleaning instructions very carefully and never leave to soak in the solution.